IlanKog99/ZSH-backup/README.md

 3. Log out and log back in (or restart your terminal)

+**Note**: The script will copy the exact `.zshrc` and `.p10k.zsh` files from this repository to your home directory, ensuring you get the exact same configuration.

 ### Manual Setup
 If you prefer to set up manually: